MahammadNuriyev62/banktest-laravel/README.md

 - `id`
 - `question_id` foreign key to `questions` table
 - `body`
-- `result` is any integer number specifying the amount of points user gets for answering a question correctly.
+- `result` is any integer number specifying the amount of points user gets for this answer.
 0 if the answer is wrong.
 - `timestamps`

 With the above structure any kind of `question` can be created.
 I will pay you if you can find a question that can't be created with the above structure.